zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/README.md

     concurrent-safe request storage.
 It uses a `QueueCapability` system that allows for diverse and extensible queue implementations (e.g., FIFO, Priority Heap) while maintaining a stable interface.

-4.  **The `FlowRegistry` (`./registry`, `./ports`)**: This is the stateful control plane of the system.
+4.  **The `FlowRegistry` (`./registry`, `./contracts`)**: This is the stateful control plane of the system.
 It manages the configuration and lifecycle of all flows, policies, and queues.
 It presents a sharded view of its state to the `FlowController` workers to enable parallel operation with minimal lock contention.

-5.  **Core Types and Service Ports (`./types`, `./ports`)**: These packages define the foundational data structures (e.g., `FlowControlRequest`), errors, and service interfaces that decouple the engine from its dependencies, following a "Ports and Adapters" architectural style.
+5.  **Core Types and Service Contracts (`./types`, `./contracts`)**: These packages define the foundational data structures (e.g., `FlowControlRequest`), errors, and service interfaces that decouple the engine from its dependencies, following a "Ports and Adapters" architectural style.